vaha-technology/heroku-buildpack-ffmpeg-latest/README.md

 ```

 ```
-Set HEROKU_APP to either vaha-api-production or vaha-api-staging
+Set HEROKU_APP to the heroku app you want to refer to
 ```
 You can set a custom download URL by setting the variable `FFMPEG_DOWNLOAD_URL`.